-The latest Global Estimates of Modern Slavery from the International Organization for Labor (ILO), the International Organization for Migration (IOM), and Walk Free, show that in the past 5 years, the numbers of people caught in modern slavery has increased by nearly 25%.
+The latest Global Estimates of Modern Slavery from the International Labour Organization (ILO), the International Organization for Migration (IOM), and Walk Free, show that in the past 5 years, the number of people estimated to be living in conditions of modern slavery has increased by nearly 25%.

 In 2016, it had been estimated that 40.3 million people around the world were trapped in modern-day slavery.
 Tragically, the latest figures suggest that that has risen to 49.6 million people, or 1 in every 150 people in the world.
 Of this number:

 This includes people in forced labour in private or state-run companies, or criminal exploitation.
 The sectors most affected by forced labour exploitation are general services (including trade, transport and hospitality); manufacturing; construction; and agriculture.

 6.3 million people are in forced commercial sexual exploitation, including 1.7 million children

 This includes adults who are forced into commercial sexual exploitation or the production of sexual abuse materials, and in new forms of Internet-based commercial sexual exploitation.
 It also includes all forms of commercial sexual exploitation involving children.

 1.4 million people are experiencing domestic servitude in private homes